200sc/selfPromotion/quickstart/content/posts/oak-jan-2021.md

 #### Audio Overhaul

 The audio system underneath oak as it lives currently works pretty OK on windows, for WAV or MP3 files, and has some difficulties on linux that [need to be investigated further](https://github.com/oakmound/oak/issues/131).
-Audio on OSX is non-existant, audio on JS and Android is non-existant, and the interface for using audio and using code-generated audio is rough.
+Audio on OSX is non-existent, audio on JS and Android is non-existent, and the interface for using audio and using code-generated audio is rough.

 We may run into barriers with breaking changes here, but we should try to get as far as we can adding and improving existing support.

 ### On the Horizon <a name="on-the-horizon"/>